 This is the only hotel located within the national park itself and is perfectly positioned for taking guided tours of the 1,000 year old Puebloan ruins.
 The lodge offers few distractions from the picturesque surroundings, with no mobile signal and all electricity in the rooms on a timer, allowing you to become truly immersed in the area's natural beauty.

 All rooms feature a private balcony from which to enjoy the scenery.
-The lobby and dining room feature traditional western-style decor and colourful native American artwork, while the award-winning menu served in the Metate Room is inspired by regional heritage ingredients.
+The lobby and dining room feature traditional Western-style decor and colorful Native American artwork, while the award-winning menu served in the Metate Room is inspired by regional heritage ingredients.
 There's also the Far View Lounge, offering a bar service and TV.

 who's been there